zhangjiuchao/Kaggle-TGS2018-19th-Solution/README.md

 # Genearal
 Recently, I have participated in Kaggle competition [TGS Salt Identification Challenge](https://www.kaggle.com/c/tgs-salt-identification-challenge) and reached 19th place (Silver medal).
 This repository contains a simplified and clean up version of my code.

-I used UNet-based architecture with resnet-style encoder (resnet34, SE-ResNeXt50, SE-ResNeXt101) and decoder with [scSE](https://arxiv.org/pdf/1803.02579.pdf).
+I used UNet-based architecture with resnet-style encoder (resnet34, SE-ResNeXt50, SE-ResNeXt101) and decoder with hypercolumn.
 The best is SE-ResNeXt50 which get LB(0.887) within 10 folds.
 Finally, the private LB 0.8898 was achieved without post-propocess.

 # Requirements
 python3